perj/sebuild/docs/writing-builddescs.md

     DESC(name argument1[element1 element2 element3] argument2[el])

 `DESC` is the descriptor, for example: `CONFIG`, `COMPONENT`, `PROG`, `TOOL_PROG`, `LIB`, `MODULE`, `INSTALL`, `TOOL_INSTALL`.
-These will be described later on.
 There are a few more descriptors than these and plugins can also add more descriptors.

 All descriptors except `COMPONENT` and `CONFIG` require a name and at least one argument.
 Name and arguments are separated by spaces.

 Arguments are usually lists of elements.
 The elements are separated by whitespace.
-Some arguments can only contain one element, it will become obvious later in the documentation which ones those are.
+Some arguments can only contain one element, this is clarified in the argument documentation.
 Arguments are things like: srcs, includes, libs, deps, etc.

-Descriptors and arguments are listed on the main [index](index.md) page.
+Descriptors and arguments are listed on the main [index](README.md) page.